bhosalems/bhosalems.github.io/_posts/2022-08-20-SoccerNet-Player-Re-identification.markdown

 identifying the same person in two time and/or view disjoint frames taken from multiple cameras. <br/>

 Below is an image from person re-identification dataset called Market-1501{% cite zheng2015scalable %}.
-It contains in total 8 sequence of images(3 sequences in first two rows and two sequences in the last row, Note, here sequence doesn't necessarily mean any order between images, it just is a collection), each image in a sequence is of the same person/identity taken from multiple views captured by different cameras in Market.
-Task of person re-identification is to build the correspondence between images in the same sequence.
-Also, as can be seen in the last row, there can also be negative examples i.e. there is either no sufficient information to identify the person or there's no more images to retrieve (only single reference image.)
-Based on requirements of a task at hand, output in such cases could be different, for example "none" if similarity score/ other metric is below some reasonable threshold value.<br/>
+It contains in total 8 sequence of images(3 sequences in first two rows and two sequences in the last row.
+Note, here sequence doesn't necessarily mean any order between images, it just is a collection), each image in a sequence is of the same person/identity taken from multiple views captured by different cameras in a market.
+The task of person re-identification is to build the correspondence between images in the same sequence.
+Also, as can be seen in the last row, there can also be negative examples i.e. there is either no sufficient information to identify the person or there's no more images to retrieve (only single reference image).
+Based on requirements of a task at hand, output in such cases could be different e.g. "none" if similarity score/ other metric is below some reasonable threshold value.<br/>

 ![Market-1501](/assets/imgs/2022-07-09-Excerpt-on-Reidentification/Market-1501.png "Market 1501 dataset")
 *<center>Market 1501 Dataset {% cite zheng2015scalable %}.</center>*
 <br/>
-Having gone over what person re-identification is, Player re-identification is self-explanatory : person Re-identification done for players in particular sports.
+Having gone over what person re-identification is, player re-identification is self-explanatory : person re-identification done for players in particular sports.

 Mostly all publicly available person/player re-identification datasets have cropped images of players from image frames in the video.
 These videos can be from different geographic locations and timestamps, captured from multiple cameras with